Single Sign-on

 1. Configure your app and generate API credentials - client_id and client_secret.

-2. When a user is redirected to your app from the App Store, perform the auth code flow with Tapico's auth server and get back an id_token.
+2. When a user is redirected to your app from the App Store, perform the auth code flow with our auth server and get back an id_token.

 3. Establish a mapping between the id_token and a user in your app's system and then use this mapping to automatically SSO users into your app.

-Your app likely already has its own process for registering/authenticating users - SSO with Tapico aims to augment this process.
+Your app likely already has its own process for registering/authenticating users - Our SSO aims to augment this process.

-Whenever Tapico redirects a user to your app, we'll append the accountServicerId query string parameter to the URL - this identifies the specific instance of the App Store the user has come from.
+Whenever we redirect a user to your app, we'll append the accountServicerId query string parameter to the URL - this identifies the specific instance of the App Store the user has come from.

 Your app should detect the presence of this query string parameter and use it to determine when the user has been redirected from the App Store.
-If the accountServicerId is present then your app should trigger the SSO process with Tapico.
+If the accountServicerId is present then your app should trigger the SSO process.

 📘